telekom-security/tpotce/README.md

 ## Issues
 Please report issues (errors) on our [GitHub Issues](https://github.com/telekom-security/tpotce/issues), but [troubleshoot](#troubleshooting) first.
 Issues not providing information to address the error will be closed or converted into [discussions](#discussions).

-Feel free to use the search function, it is possible a similar issue has been addressed already, with the solution just a search away.
+Use the search function first, it is possible a similar issue has been addressed or discussed already, with the solution just a search away.
 <br><br>

 ## Discussions
 General questions, ideas, show & tell, etc. can be addressed on our [GitHub Discussions](https://github.com/telekom-security/tpotce/discussions).

-Feel free to use the search function, it is possible a similar discussion has been opened already, with an answer just a search away.
+Use the search function, it is possible a similar discussion has been opened already, with an answer just a search away.
 <br><br>

 # Licenses